Understanding The New Regulations On Corded Window TreatmentsFebruary 19, 2019 12:52 pm

 For a while, consumers have been cautioned about the safety concerns of corded window treatments, such as blinds and shades.
 Between 2012 to 2017 there have been 50 fatalities from window cord strangulation reported to the Consumer Product Safety Commission.
-One study even found that from 1990 to 2015 there were almost 17,000 injuries related to cords.
+One recent study even found that from 1990 to 2015 there were almost 17,000 injuries related to window blinds.
 In fact, the Consumer Product Safety Commission (CPSC) has consistently called corded window treatments one of the “Top 5 Hidden Hazards in the Home.”

 The new safety regulations on corded window treatments is good news for kids’ safety.